miku/exploreio/Solutions.md

 While [io.ReadAll](https://golang.org/pkg/io/ioutil/#ReadAll) is useful, it is sometimes overused.
 Why is that?
 Often one wants to read something, process it and then write it somewhere.
-Imagine a HTTP request body, that we want to read, then preprocess and then maybe write to file.
+Imagine a HTTP request body, that we want to read, then preprocess and then maybe write to a file.
 [io.ReadAll](https://golang.org/pkg/io/ioutil/#ReadAll) would consume the *whole data at once*.
 But for example in the case of a large file upload, there is seldom a reason, why we would need to load the whole file into memory before